 NOTE: You cannot repeat a Google search and get the same results, because Google interprets your search based on your online behaviour.
 Even the advanced search in Google should not be used in academic information seeking.

-This guide aims to support Turku UAS students and staff in searching information.
-It is a major part of the study material in the Information Skills Online Course.
+This guide aims to support Turku UAS students and staff in information searching.
+It is a major part of the study materials in the Information Skills Online Course.

 Finding an interesting publication can help you come up with ideas for new searches: